grafana/mimir/docs/sources/tools/mimirtool/_index.md

 #### Prometheus

-This command will run against your Mimir, Grafana Metrics Enterprise, Prometheus, or Cloud Prometheus instance.
-It will use the output from a previous run of `analyse grafana`, `analyze dashboard`, `analyse ruler` or `analyse rule-file` to show how many series in the Prometheus instance are actually being used in dashboards and/or rules.
+This command will run against your Grafana Mimir, Grafana Metrics Enterprise, Prometheus, or Cloud Prometheus instance.
+It will use the output from a previous run of `analyse grafana`, `analyse dashboard`, `analyse ruler` or `analyse rule-file` to show how many series in the Prometheus instance are actually being used in dashboards and/or rules.
 Also, it will show which metrics exist in Grafana Cloud that are **not** in dashboards or rules.
 The output is a JSON file.

 > **Note:** The command will make a request for every active series in the Prometheus instance.
 > This may take some time for Prometheis with a lot of active series.